migramirez2/Harmony-ONE/progress/rikako-hatoya.md

 2024-05-06 Mon: Explored with NFTs on MagicEden.

 ---
-2024-05-05 Sun (1 hr): Saturday continued.
+2024-05-05 Sun (1.0h): Saturday continued.

-2024-05-04 Sat (1 hr): Further look into debugging the configuration setup for hardhat starter pack.
+2024-05-04 Sat (1.0h): Further look into debugging the configuration setup for hardhat starter pack.

 2024-05-03 Fri: Looked into APIs for scraping and processing BTC Rune transaction data for our wrapping prototype.
 Looked into some of the projects mentioned in the "20 things to do" list tweet.